<> <> <> <>

 How can you prevent stress-related hair loss?

-The good news is that there are ways to prevent hair loss with a combination of stress management strategies and clinically proven medication.
+The good news is that there are ways to prevent hair loss with a combination of stress management strategies and clinically proven treatments.
 While it can be easier said than done, stress management is an important part of preventing stress-related hair loss.

 Eating a balanced diet, exercising regularly, getting enough sleep and making time for relationships are all lifestyle factors that contribute to a more resilient mindset and allow you to better cope with the challenges of life.
-Taking time for self-care and practising a relaxation activity also helps to lower stress levels and therefore, reduce the risk of hair loss.

-Taking care of your overall hair health can also help to prevent excessive hair fall.
 An over-the-counter treatment like Pilot's Hair Growth Booster Kit can strengthen hair follicles and promote growth with a combination of hair care products and supplements.

 Can hair grow back after stress-induced loss?